 “It is absolutely majestic” – Jill Hammond

-Stepladder Ranch & Creamery is home to a 35 Lamancha goat dairy and creamery just outside the town of Cambria.
-The creamery’s focus is making traditional and innovative, small-batch cheeses, one of which, aptly name Ragged Point was nominated for the 2019 Good Food Awards and the 2018 American Cheese Society, winning third place.
+While a steady stream of traffic winds it way up the coast to Hearst Castle, there’s an entirely different experience to be had nine miles south.
+Stepladder Ranch & Creamery is home to a Lamancha goat dairy and creamery just outside the town of Cambria.
+The creamery’s focus is making traditional and innovative, small-batch cheeses.
+One, named Ragged Point, was awarded the 2019 Good Food Awards as well as the 2018 American Cheese Society third-place award.

-–Story By Katie Marchetti, Photo Credits: Mike Larson
+–Original story By Katie Marchetti, Photo Credits: Mike Larson